chris-morgado/leaderlens/README.md

 # leaderlens
-Automated analysis tool that processes SI session observation forms,
+LeaderLens is an AI-powered, automated analysis tool that processes SI session observation forms.
+It transforms forms into concise, actionable insights that surfaces program-wide trends and finds strengths and weaknesses for specific SI Leaders.